logzio/logz-docs/_source/_includes/log-shipping/multiline-logs-filebeat.md

   co.elastic.logs/multiline.match: 'after'
 ```

 The above configuration ensures that Filebeat will look for log lines that match the regex under `multiline.pattern` and concatenate all subsequent lines, until it reaches the next regex match.

+See Filebeat's official documentation for additional [configuration options](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-autodiscover-hints.html).

 </div>